Appleflagshipstore/10mins-KWGT-Guide-and-Bugs/README.md

   ![Global Formula Variable](https://s3.imgcdn.dev/ITpVD.png)

-- Move items into the Overlap group, Stack group and Komponent will lose the position settings.
+- Move items into the Overlap group, Stack group and Komponent will lose the position properties.
 Because it will work as padding instead of X/Y offsets.

 - Be careful! wg() sometimes returns an invalid numeric.
 You have to add + 0 at the end of function.\
   [add image]